operate-first/apps/contributing.md

    git remote add upstream git@github.com:operate-first/REPOSITORY_NAME.git
    ```

-4. If you created your fork a while ago be sure to pull upstream changes into your local repository.
+4. If you created your fork previously, be sure to pull upstream changes into your local repository.

    ```sh
    git checkout master # or main